tapani-hopkins/turkuwasps/README.md

 # store model (GLM) which will be fitted to wasp catches
 model = "offset(tdiff_log) + days + rain + forest_type + deadwood"

-# fit model and get p values (only do three resamples to save time)
+# fit model and get p values (read package's pre-saved variable to save time)
-a = resample(model, x, m, pairwise="forest_type", nBoot=3)
+# a = resample(model, x, m, pairwise="forest_type", nBoot=99)
+a = turkuwasps::a

-# show coefficients of the fitted model
+# show coefficients of the fitted model, and some p values
 a$coefficients

-# show which variables affected wasp catches
 a$p

-# show which forest types differed from each other in number of wasps caught
 a$p_pairwise

 # show the actual and modelled catches in each trap